Laila and Jeff Stone took safety precautions. A locked door separated their house from the screened-in pool.

 In Florida, drownings are always a threat.
 But in summer, when families use their pools more than ever, the concern is greatest.

 Last year there were 10 drownings in Pinellas County.
-Another 37 people suffered injuries related to being submerged, said David Harrawood of Pinellas County Fire/Emergency Medical Services.
+An additional 37 people suffered injuries related to being submerged, said David Harrawood of Pinellas County Fire/Emergency Medical Services.

-Nearly half of the 47 victims were less than 3 years old, and more than half of the accidents occurred in pools.
+Nearly half of the 47 victims were younger than 3, and more than half of the accidents occurred in pools.

 Drowning is the No. 1 cause of death for toddlers.